MMV-Lab/mmv_im2im/README.md

 Please note that the proper setup of hardware is beyond the scope of this pacakge.
 This package was tested with GPU/CPU on Linux/Windows and CPU on MacOS.
 [Special note for MacOS users: Directly pip install in MacOS may need [additional setup of xcode](https://developer.apple.com/forums/thread/673827).]

-### Install the development head of MONAI
+### Install MONAI

-Due to this bug in MONAI: https://github.com/Project-MONAI/MONAI/pull/6523, which has been fixed in the dev branch but not in the stable release yet, we need to install the current dev head to avoid this bug.
+To reproduce our results, we need to install MONAI's code version of a specific commit.
 To do this:
 ```
 git clone https://github.com/Project-MONAI/MONAI.git
 cd ./MONAI
-# note: the dev branch is the default branch after cloning MONAI
+git checkout 37b58fcec48f3ec1f84d7cabe9c7ad08a93882c0
 pip install .
 ```

+We will remove this step for the main branch in the future to ensure a simplified installation of our tool.

 ### Install MMV_Im2Im for basic usage: